MV Oceania Liveaboard • Diving in the Bismarck Sea

 View itinerary here

-Day 1 & 2 - The journey to Papua New Guinea
+Days 1 & 2 | The Trip to Papua New Guinea

-Day 3 - Arrival in Hoskins & start Liveaboard
+Day 3 | Arrival in Hoskins and start of the liveaboard

 After Kimbe Bay, it is time to sail on to the Witu Islands.
 The Witu Islands are known for their beautiful coral gardens and underwater pinnacles.
 The biodiversity is impressive, with colorful reef fish, sharks, squids, crabs and even rare seahorses.
 Underwater visibility is often excellent, with distances of up to 30 meters.
 The Witu Islands are also a nesting ground for sea turtles and birds, making them a particularly important nature reserve.
 Due to their remote location and protected status, marine life in the Witu Islands is lush and pristine.